vanDeventer/as2/README.md

 The figure bellow shows the Device Manager to see on which COM port is the Nucleo connected to and the setup in Putty.

 ![Putty](Putty.png)

+All Qwiic cables have the following color scheme and arrangement:
+- Black = GND
+- Red = 3.3V
+- Blue = SDA
+- Yellow = SCL